 So even if you’re not emptying your stomach, it’s worth sticking your head out the window to see the changes as you head towards the Xiang Khouang Province.
 After winding your way down through the jagged mountains, the road flattens out to gentle hills, the lush, smothering jungle that towered over your bus gives way to fields and grasslands, and, most likely, your driver floors it on the straight roads.

 Far from the green mountains and bar-riddled streets of Vang Vieng, and the bafflingly-French streets of Vientiane, Phonsavan is not the Laos you’ve already seen.

 The town of Phonsavan could almost star alongside Clint Eastwood in a western movie.
 Centred around one dusty main street, there are a few quirky places around town definitely worth a visit.

 Everyone’s first stop should be the UXO Information Centre.
 Laos has the unenviable record for the most bombed country per capita in the world.
 During the Vietnam War between 1963 and 1974, the US military dropped more than 2 million tonnes of explosive ordnance on Laos, a declared neutral country.
 More bombs fell here than on all of Europe during World War II.

 The legacy of this secret war remains, particularly in Central Laos.
 Unexploded Ordnance, UXO, kills more than 300 people in Laos every year.
 Most of them children.

-Initially it seems quite kitsch: seeing bowls, spoons and other household items made out of the casings of bombs, a nifty trinket to take home and show the family.
+Initially, it seems quite kitsch: seeing bowls, spoons and other household items made out of the casings of bombs, a nifty trinket to take home and show the family.
 In reality, kids get used to seeing bombs inside their homes and don’t associate them with danger.
 So a game of catch played with something they found on the ground can turn into something terrible.
-Do your part and don’t buy any souvenirs made from old bombies.
+Do your part and don’t buy any souvenirs made from old bombs.

 The Plain of Jars